-Shawn Mendes And Margot Robbie: “She Is The Most Perfect Woman In The World”
+Shawn Mendes And Margot Robbie: ‘She Is The Most Perfect Woman In The World’

 “I can’t, she just got married, but I would have.
 I think she is absolutely the most perfect woman in the entire world.”

 “I love Australia, it was a really, really nice experience for me.
-It’s such a beautiful place, the people are beautiful, like really beautiful, and they are beautiful in terms of their personalities – it’s a great place to be.
+It’s such a beautiful place, the people are beautiful, like really beautiful, and they are beautiful in terms of their personalities – it’s a great place to be.”

 But if Shawn Mendes can’t marry Margot Robbie, who is he going to have kids with?
 For a long time, there have been many rumors about a romantic relationship between Shawn and Camila Cabello, the former Fifth Harmony member.

-Back in 2015, Camila Cabello and Shawn Mendes released a successful single together, “I Know What You Did Last Summer”, which reached the Top 20 Billboard Hot 100 list.
+Back in 2015, Camila Cabello and Shawn Mendes released a successful single together, “I Know What You Did Last Summer,” which reached the Top 20 Billboard Hot 100 list.
 Ever since their collaboration, rumors of their relationship have been flying around, with Shawn denying those rumors in an interview with People, saying they are just good friends.

 “She is one of those people who is just very easy to connect with and still, to this day, is one of my greatest friends.
 We’re also so close with each other that we could say anything, and it wouldn’t make a difference.
 And that’s a friendship that you have to hold on to forever.
 We’re not dating – nor did we.”

-But Shawn and Camila’s relationship rumors surfaced again this week, when Shawn took to Instagram, to post a throwback video of Camila and him doing a cover for Ed Sheeran’s “Kiss Me”.
+But Shawn and Camila’s relationship rumors surfaced again this week when Shawn took to Instagram to post a throwback video of Camila and him doing a cover for Ed Sheeran’s “Kiss Me.”

-“Found this gem deep in the iPhone videos”, Shawn wrote to his 20 million Instagram followers.
+“Found this gem deep in the iPhone videos,” Shawn wrote to his 20 million Instagram followers.
 “I love the ‘killed that’ face we both make at the end.”

 Found this gem deep in the iPhone videos..lol i love the "killed that" face we both make at the end @camila_cabello